antonhornquist/monorepo1/README.md

 A specific Bazel target and its [direct and transient dependencies](https://bazel.build/concepts/dependencies) are built using `bazel build //path/to:build_target`.
 Similarly, a specific test is run using `bazel test //path/to:test_target`.
 Running a test implies also building all its direct and transient dependencies.

 Regardless of how it is invoked Bazel will only rebuild targets and tests not already cached.
 Only changed targets and dependencies are rebuilt.
-This speeds up builds considerably and is a base requirement for growing the monorepo which providing quick build and test feedback time.
+This speeds up builds considerably and is a key capability in Bazel to allow for growing the monorepo while still providing quick build and test feedback time.

 ### Building all (updated) targets